 As Chief Technology Officer of PayPal, Levchin’s main responsibility was keeping the PayPal service safe and free of fraud.
 He did this by co-developing his very own CAPTCHA.

 A CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is an online testing system that determines whether a given user is a human or a bot.
 The Gausebeck–Levchin test, developed at PayPal by Max Levchin and his team, was one of CAPTCHA’s first widespread commercial applications.

 Once PayPal switched to email addresses instead of PDAs, the company needed a way to ensure new accounts were being opened by real humans instead of bots.
 Levchin and his team implemented a kind of CAPTCHA that would pop up during important transactions to help prevent automated attempts at fraud.
 The Gausebeck–Levchin test displayed distorted text on the screen that was difficult for programs but easy for humans to recognize.

 PayPal Goes Public

-In 2002, after months playing politics with the SEC and fiddling with lawyers, patents and boards of directors, PayPal went public.
-Almost immediately, eBay, one of their chief competitors, acquired the company for $1.5 billion.
+In 2002, after months of playing politics with the SEC and fiddling with lawyers, patents, and boards of directors, PayPal went public.
+Almost immediately, eBay, one of its chief competitors, acquired the company for $1.5 billion.

-Levchin had a stake of 2.3% of the company.
+Levchin had a stake of 2.3% in the company.
 On the day of the acquisition, his shares were valued at around $34 million.